peterjc/thapbi-pict/docs/worked_example/edit_graph.rst

 The tool starts by compiling a list of all the unique sequences in your samples (i.e. all the rows in the ``thapbi_pict read-summary`` report), and optionally all the unique sequences in the database.
 It then computes the edit distance between them all (this can get slow).

-We build the network graph by adding edges for edits of up to three base pairs.
+We build the network graph by adding edges for edits of up to three base pairs (by default).
+This gives small connected compoenents or sub-graphs which are roughly at the species level.

 Redundant edges are dropped, for example if *A* is one edit away from *B*, and *B* is one edit away from *C*, there is need to draw the two edit line